 Unity describes the art as a whole, not unconnected elements or features, but how the artist has used colour, shape, form, rhythm and so on to achieve a unified whole, giving the viewer a comfortable feeling.

-Art can be taught and enjoyed using a variety of different media.homeschool art Below is a brief description of different Art techniques.
-For ideas on how to teach using the different media, see Art Techniques
+Art can be taught and enjoyed using a variety of different media.
+Below is a brief description of different Art techniques.
+For ideas on how to teach using the different media in your homeschool, see Art Techniques

 I'm sure I haven't exhausted the list of Art Techniques, but here is a start.
 Would you like to see some described in more detail?
-I have a far more detailed explanation of how to expand on these on this page: Art Techniques
+We have used a variety of these art techniques as we have incorporated homeschool art into various subjects and I have a far more detailed explanation of how to expand on these on this page: Art Techniques

-The Ways to Teach Art are varied; You may decide to
+The Ways to Teach Homeschool Art are varied; You may decide to